citation-file-format/citation-file-format/1.0.3/specifications.md

 ## File structure

-CFF `CITATION` files represent YAML 1.2 dictionaries ("maps") with the following keys listed in the table below.
-These primary keys are used to specify
+CFF `CITATION` files represent YAML 1.2 dictionaries ("maps") with the keys listed in the table below.
+Note that the order of the keys is arbitrary, and that most YAML [linter](https://en.wikipedia.org/wiki/Lint_(software))s will re-order the keys alphabetically.

+The primary keys are used to specify

 - the version of CFF in use (`cff-version`);
 - a message which should be conveyed to the user of the software,